COMMON MYTHS FROM HISTORY EXPLODED

 The Puritans only wore black clothes

-They did sometimes wear black but black clothes.
-However in reality the Puritans wore many other colours (red, green etc).
+They sometimes wore black clothes.
+However in reality the Puritans wore many other colors (red, green, etc).

 Four Poster Beds had canopies to catch mice falling from thatched roofs